theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started-table/run-an-extraction.md

 ### Running an extraction in a browser
-To run the extraction, click **[Run in Browser]**.
+To run the extraction in a browser, click **[Run in Browser]**.
 Your default browser opens and displays the data in accordance with the criteria and format. <br>

 ![Table-Extraction-Browser-Result](/img/content/run_ausgabe_browser_xu.png){:class="img-responsive"}